 1996: BS in psychology (license), René Descartes University, Paris V

-Dr Bakhshi earned her PhD in 2003 in intercultural social psychology, looking specifically at identity of young Indian women and social changes.
+Dr Bakhshi earned her doctorate from René Descartes University in 2003 in intercultural social psychology, looking specifically at identity of young Indian women and social changes.
 She then worked as a consultant for the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris, where she contributed to the work of the quality education sector and life skills programs.
 In 2004, she joined an international organization, Handicap International as a researcher and collaborated in the National Disability Survey in Afghanistan (NDSA) that was carried out over a period of two years in all 34 provinces of the country.
 In 2007, following the end of the NDSA, she became an international consultant and carried out short-term mission for various agencies: United Nations Children's Fund (UNICEF), World Bank, Save the Children-UK, Australian Aid Agency (AUSAID).
 She also continued to teach and conduct research as a visiting associate with the Leonard Cheshire Disability and Inclusive Development Centre at University College London, as well as with the University Degli of Florence, Italy.
 Her work from 2007-2011 has taken her to Egypt, Djibouti in West Africa, India, Italy and Afghanistan.
 She joined the Program in Occupational Therapy in January 2012.
 She continues to serve as an international advisor for educational policies on inclusion of vulnerable children.